 Symptoms of posterior Impingement

-Anterior impingement (at the front of the ankle) can occur from a bad or repeated ankle sprain as the ligaments thicken and get pinched between the bones (tibia and talus bone).
-As the torn or ruptured ligament heals, the body forms too much scar tissue along the front and round the side of the ankle joint creating a meniscoid lesion.
+As the torn or ruptured ligament heals, the body forms too much scar tissue along the front and around the side of the ankle joint creating a meniscoid lesion.